Neats29/neats29.github.io/source/subscribe/index.md

     alt="Anita Amini">
 </img>

-This is my newsletter called __Distilled__ where I write about cool stuff I've learned and written about twice a month.
-At the core the topics I cover revolve around personal development, but do touch on others such as tech and health.
+This is my newsletter called __Distilled__ where I share the most fascinating things I've learned and blog posts I've written.
+Subscribe if you'd like to learn about personal development, the future of work, and technology.

 ### __What to expect:__